 - An excursion to the Ruins of Italica, a Roman city from the 2nd century B.C.

-Also included in the program fee: Students will spend 5 days touring the North of Spain or Morocco—depending on the term— for what most likely will be their best Fall Break yet!
+Also included in the program fee: Students will spend 5 days touring Madrid and the surrounding areas — for what most likely will be their best Fall Break yet!

 Internship opportunities are also available for students who have successfully completed intermediate Spanish or above.
 An interview and a special application process is required.

 While abroad, students must maintain full-time status by being registered for a minumum of 12-credits and a maximum of 18-credits.
 Additionally, students may register for online courses to supplement their roster but must have at least three in-person classes while abroad and be in at least one in-person class per module (i.e., each 5-week stay in a given city).

 Great!
 So What Does It Cost?